 The Dangers of High Cholesterol in Seniors

-When seniors—or any of us—gets a blood test for cholesterol, the laboratory measures levels of HDL, LDL, and triglycerides.
+When seniors — or any of us — gets a blood test for cholesterol, the laboratory measures levels of HDL, LDL and triglycerides.
 The total number for HDL and LDL should, optimally, be below 200 mg/dL (milligrams per deciliter of blood).
 Anything above that could indicate high cholesterol.
-At the same time, the specific numbers are important: having HDL below 40 mg/dL for men and below 50 mg/dL for women can increase the risk of heart disease (American Heart Association).
+At the same time, the specific numbers are important: having HDL below 40 mg/dL for men and below 50 mg/dL for women can increase the risk of heart disease, according to the American Heart Association.

 Health Benefits of Lowering Cholesterol

-Take the opportunity during the month of September to get educated about your cholesterol and get at-risk family members tested.
-And, if you or your family has been affected by high cholesterol, we invite you to share your experiences in the comments.
+Take this opportunity to become educated about your cholesterol and get at-risk family members tested.
+If you or your family has been affected by high cholesterol, we invite you to share your experiences in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.